Weighted Brunn-Minkowski Theory II: Inequalities for Mixed Measures and Applications: Introduction

-whenever the mixed derivative exists. \end{defn} From the Schwarz theorem of multivariate calculus, one has $\mu(A;B,C)=\mu(A;C,B).$ In \cite{FLMZ23_1}, briefly discussed in Appendix A, we recall a formula for $\mu(K;L)$ when $K$ and $L$ are convex bodies and $\mu$ has density.
+whenever the mixed derivative exists. \end{defn} From the Schwarz theorem of multivariate calculus, one has $\mu(A;B,C)=\mu(A;C,B)$, which still applies for mixed partial derivatives that are one-sided.
+In \cite{FLMZ24:1}, briefly discussed in Appendix A, we recall a formula for $\mu(K;L)$ when $K$ and $L$ are convex bodies and $\mu$ has density.
 We also showed that $\mu(A;B,C)$ exists if $\mu$ has $C^2$ density, and we obtained an explicit formula when $A$ is smooth (i.e. has $C^2_+$ boundary).

 The Brunn-Minkowski inequality implies the following Minkowski's first and second inequalities for the mixed volumes: for compact, convex sets $K$ and $L$ in $\R^n$,

 and

 Equality holds in inequality \eqref{eq:first_in} if and only if $K$ and $L$ are homothetic.
 Minkowski's second inequality is merely a special case of \textit{Minkowski's quadratic inequality}: for $A,B,C$ compact, convex sets, one has